 Nowadays, everyone’s got a mini first aid kit or bag on hand.
 Whether it be at home, at the office, or stored in the trunk of your car, a first aid kit has become a necessity.

-But what about a first aid kit that covers most or all emergency situations?
-The perfect first aid kit that even MacGyver would be proud of?
+But what about a prepper first aid kit that covers most or all emergency situations?
+A DIY first aid kit that even MacGyver would be proud of?

 Here’s how you can do that in this expansive first aid guide:

-Before we dive into what you can get for your first aid bag and individual first aid kit (IFAK) you have to make sure you’re medically prepped.
+Before we dive into what you should include in your DIY first aid kit and individual first aid kit (IFAK), you have to make sure you’re medically prepped.
 It’s one thing to go out and buy the supplies and another to know how to use them.

 Besides, we’re not going to lie.
 It feels good to be medically confident.
 So get medically prepping!